Spherical DG-functors: Twisted complexes and twisted cubes

 of degree $|\bar{k}|-|\bar{l}|+1$.
 Denote it by $p^{\bar{k}\bar{l}}$. \item The twisted complexes $\tot\left(Y^{\bar{k}}\right)$ and the morphisms $p^{\bar{k}\bar{l}}$ form a twisted $(n-m)$-cube over $\pretriag(\C)$ indexed by $K$.
 Let $Z \in \pretriag\left(\pretriag\left(\C\right)\right)$ be its total complex. \item The (double) convolution of $Z$ is isomorphic in $\C$ to the convolution of the original twisted cube $X$.
 In particular, it is independent of $m$ and of the choice of $I=J\times K$. \end{enumerate} \end{lemma}

 \begin{proof} A straightforward verification. \end{proof}

 Given a twisted $n$-cube $\bar{X}$ over a pre-triangulated category $\C$ its image in $H^0(\C)$ is an ordinary $n$-cube shaped diagram $X$ which commutes (up to isomorphism).
-Roughtly, the point of the Cube Lemma is that $X$ can be canonically extended in $H^0(\C)$ to an $n$-cube $X'$ of side $2$ with the following properties: \begin{itemize} \item The vertices of $X'$ are the convolutions of the faces of $X$. \item The rows and columns of $X'$ are exact triangles in $H^0(\C)$. \item $X'$ commutes (up to isomorphism). \end{itemize}
+Roughly, the point of the Cube Lemma is that $X$ can be canonically extended in $H^0(\C)$ to an $n$-cube $X'$ of side $2$ with the following properties\footnote{ By an $n$-cube of side $2$ we mean an $n$-dimensional cube whose sides are two edges long, i.e. it's vertices are enumerated by $\left\{-1,0,1\right\}^n$ instead of $\left\{-1,0\right\}^n$. }: \begin{itemize} \item The vertices of $X'$ are the convolutions of the faces of $X$. \item The rows and columns of $X'$ are exact triangles in $H^0(\C)$. \item $X'$ commutes (up to isomorphism). \end{itemize}

 This is best understood by looking at some examples.
 Let $\C$ be a pre-triangulated category. \begin{enumerate} \item A twisted $0$-cube over $\C$ is a single object of $C$. \item A twisted $1$-cube over $\C$ is a pair of objects $A$ and $B$ of $\C$ together with a closed morphism of degree $0$.
 Write